composi/observer/README.md

 # @composi/observer
-A class to watch and dispatch custom events.
+A class to watch and send custom events.

 ## Install